 September – Sapphire

 Few gems have held our attention over millennia as well as sapphire.
-The pure blue colors and excellent durability of this gem-quality member of the corundum family make for an exceptional gemstone.
+Its pure blue colors and excellent durability make it an exceptional gemstone.
 However, not all sapphires are blue.
-The September birthstone comes in every color of the rainbow.
-Except red.
+The September birthstone comes in many colors.

-Color: All non-red corundum is considered sapphire.
-Colorless, white, gray, blue, blue-green, green, violet, purple, orange, yellow, yellow-green, brown, golden amber, peachy pink, pink, black.
+Color: Colorless, white, gray, blue, blue-green, green, violet, purple, orange, yellow, yellow-green, brown, golden amber, peachy pink, pink, black.
 May show color zoning.

 Crystallography: Hexagonal (trigonal).
 Crystals common, often barrel-shaped, prisms with flat ends, sometimes bipyramidal; also massive, granular, in rolled pebbles.

-Sources: Sri Lanka, Kashmir, Australia, Myanmar, Thailand, and the US
+Sources: Sri Lanka, Kashmir, Australia, Myanmar, Thailand, and the United States.

 What's the Birthstone for September?